ManageIQ/manageiq-documentation/managing_infrastructure_and_inventory/_topics/discovering_multiple_hosts.md

 5. Click **Start**.

-{{ site.data.product.title }} searches for the supported hosts.
+{{ site.data.product.title_short }} searches for the supported hosts.
 When available, the new hosts display.
 They are named by hostname and IP address.
 To make them identifiable, edit the basic information for each host.